top of page

 • reduced sense of control

-This process isn't random.
+This response isn't random.

-Hypnosis becomes relevant because it works at the level where these responses are formed.
+It works at the level where these responses are formed.

 It’s not about forcing confidence.